data-slot=text

 First, the user clicks the mobile viewport button.
 This changes the stage width accordingly.
 The user then opens a form for a content type that defines a viewport property field.
 The user adds a value to the field and clicks the Save button on the form.
 Page Builder saves that value with the viewport, which connects it to the breakpoint.

 Later, when rendering content for the frontend, Page Builder starts generating styles for the content types on the page.
-When Page Builder gets to the viewport properties it adds, it adds them to a media query on the frontend that is defined in the viewport media node of the view.xml configuration.
+When Page Builder gets to the viewport properties, it adds them to a media query on the frontend that is defined in the viewport media node of the view.xml configuration.

 Finally, Page Builder adds all its content type styles — for both viewport properties and common properties — to an internal stylesheet on the page (see Internal stylesheets).
 So when the viewport of a device matches the media queries assigned to the viewport properties, those properties change accordingly.